 Instead of manually taking attendance, use the attendance reports.

 You can access this report from the Participants pane during the meeting and the Meeting Recap after the meeting.

 Enable live captions for accessibility.

-If you have the right Office 365 license, you can enable live captions, which helps not only the deaf and hard of hearing, but anyone surrounded by a lot of background noise.
+If you have the right Microsoft 365 license, you can enable live captions, which helps participants with hearing issues or anyone with distracting background noise.

 Tips for meeting attendees

 Attendees have a role in facilitating a good meeting, too.
 When you join a meeting, follow these tips to help keep things running smoothly.

 Use the Teams app if you can.